-7 Perfect Spots for a Vermont Weekend Getaway
+10 Marvelous Spots for a Vermont Weekend Getaway in 2023

 In need of a Vermont weekend getaway?
-If you’re craving cooler weather, serene farmland, cozy cabins, and that Vermont way of life, there’s no better time than now to book one of these fabulous Vermont weekend getaways.
+If you’re craving cooler weather, serene farmland, cozy cabins, and some fun Vermont activities, there’s no better time than now to book one of these fabulous Vermont weekend getaways.

 As a Vermonter myself, I am immensely proud of the state.
-It’s a wonderful place for a vacation in every season, though of course fall in New England is especially magical and gorgeous.
+It’s a wonderful place for a vacation in every season, though of course fall in Vermont is especially magical and gorgeous.

 Vermont is a small state, but it packs a lot in terms of great destinations.
 To help you plan your weekend in Vermont, I’ve narrowed down some of my favorite Vermont vacation spots.
 These are spots that are well-loved by visitors and offer, in my opinion, a true Vermont experience.